VijaySuriyaP/Flappybird/README.md

 # Flappybird
-An introduction  project using python
+An introduction  project using python of the iconic game flappy bird